Bulletstorm: Plot

 The three fight their way to Sarrano's escape pod, which landed on top of a skyscraper.
 Trishka holds Sarrano at gunpoint and demands answers; he manages to throw her off the roof and informs Grayson and Ishi that the Ulysses is carrying a "DNA bomb" designed to wipe out all life on Stygia so it can be repopulated.
 He claims that the bomb is damaged and that if it is not disarmed soon, they will die before help arrives.
 Reluctantly, the two fight alongside him to reach the wreckage of the Ulysses.
 Sarrano tricks Grayson into arming the bomb and escapes, leaving him and Ishi trapped.
 Just as it seems they are about to die, Trishka, who turns out to still be alive, rescues them.

 The three race to Sarrano's rescue ship and get on board just as it takes off.
 They fight their way through Sarrano's "Heavy Echo" troops and confront him on the ship's bridge.
 Trishka demands to know who killed her father, and Sarrano reveals that Grayson and his men did.
-An argument ensues, and Sarrano then uses his own instinct leash to hijack Ishi's body and force him to attack Grayson and Trishka.
-Encouraged by Grayson, Ishi manages to wrest back control and winds up taking a bullet meant for his friend.
-Enraged, Grayson impales Sarrano on the wall, but Sarrano is able to eject him and Trishka from the ship back onto Stygia's surface.
-Grayson and Trishka race back to the Ulysses and board an unused escape pod.
-They launch it into low orbit, with the explosion of the DNA bomb propelling the pod into space.
+An argument ensues, and Sarrano then uses his own Instinct Leash to hijack Ishi's body, forcing him to attack Grayson and Trishka.
+Encouraged by Grayson, Ishi wrests back control and takes a bullet meant for Grayson.
+Enraged, Grayson impales Sarrano on the wall, but Sarrano is able to eject him and Trishka back to the surface.
+Grayson and Trishka get to the Ulysses and board an unused escape pod, launching into low orbit where the explosion of the DNA bomb propels the pod into space.
 As Stygia is slowly consumed by the blast, the two talk about Grayson's revenge, the loss of his team, and Sarrano still being alive.
-Trishka asks Grayson what he is going to do about Sarrano escaping, and the screen fades to black.
-In a post-credits scene, it is revealed that Sarrano is now a cyborg due to the extent of his injuries.
-Ishi also survives, albeit under the full control of his AI processor.
+Trishka, forgiving Grayson for the mistake in killing her father, asks him what he is going to do about Sarrano escaping, and the screen fades to black.
+In a post-credits scene, it is revealed that Sarrano is alive, now a cyborg due to the extent of his injuries.
+Ishi has also survived, but is under the full control of his AI processor.